Implementing a Distributed Message Queue with the Raft Consensus Algorithm in Go

 Similar to other sections, lets break down this package from the top down:

-1. The Config struct defines essential details that the server needs.
-In this case, it is the address at which the server will be listening
+struct defines essential details that the server needs.
+In this case, it is the address at which the server will be listening - The

-2. The Server struct holds the http server, the store (comprising of pointers to the consensus module and queue), and a logger
+struct holds the http server, the store (comprising of pointers to the consensus module and queue), and a logger - The

-• /send (handleSend): A POST request that will Apply the send operation and trigger the push of the message to the queue on all Raft nodes
+): A POST request that will Apply the send operation and trigger the push of the message to the queue on all Raft nodes/recieve

-• /recieve (handleRecieve): A GET request that will Apply the recieve operation and fetch the message from the queue on the leader Raft node
+): A GET request that will Apply the recieve operation and fetch the message from the queue on the leader Raft node/stats

-• /stats (handleStats): A GET request that will output Raft statistic metadata
+): A GET request that will output Raft statistic metadata/join

 At a high level, we have just defined handlers and routes that will push and pull from the queue, gather Raft node stats, and join a given node to the Raft cluster.
 We also start the HTTP server with logic to shutdown.